Skip to content

 Other important organs

 In addition to the liver, the thyroid gland also plays a central role in the body.
-It regulates the metabolism, controls hormone production , and thus influences many important processes such as energy balance and heart function.
+It regulates the metabolism, controls the hormone production, and thus influences many important processes such as energy balance and heart function.

-Disorders of the thyroid, such as hyperfunction or hypofunction, can disrupt the entire organism's balance and also impair liver function.
-Therefore, it is important to keep an eye on the health of the thyroid in addition to the liver.
+Disorders of the thyroid gland, such as hyperfunction or hypofunction, can disrupt the entire organism and also impair liver function.
+Therefore, it is important to keep an eye on the health of the thyroid gland in addition to the liver.

 To the thyroid check